erathorn/MCPhylo.jl/Readme.md

 `NUTS` can take the argument `dtype=:Zygote` to use Zygote for the calculation of the gradient.
 The default is finite differencing.

+`Slice` can also sample trees.
+It does a slice sampling operation on the branch lengths of the tree.
 ## Tree Functionalities

 For the available tree functionalities see: [Tree Functionalities](TreeStuff.md)